spotfiresoftware/tibco-streaming-samples/web/adminwebservice/src/site/markdown/index.md

 ## Start the EventFlow fragment sample

-In this sample, since the aim is demostrating how to use administration web servicewe, we have a blank sbapp, which is not related with our demo.
+In this sample, since the aim is demonstrating how to use administration web service, we have a blank sbapp, which is not related with our demo.
 After Use the **Run As -> EventFlow Fragment** menu option to run in TIBCO StreamBase Studio&trade;, the **Administration web service** is automatically deployed on the node web server.
 As we mentioned before, administration web service is integrated with the authentication services provide by the